Affective social competence

 Children' emotion understanding: CUED IN Study

 Although emotion understanding is a central skill for children’s interpersonal and academic success, and parents are important agents of children’s emotion socialization, few studies have considered mothers’ emotion-related socialization beliefs, parenting styles, or socialization behaviors as predictors of children’s emotion understanding abilities beyond early childhood.
 That is our goal in an extended two-year study, fundedby the National Science Foundation, with Patricia Garrett-Peters as co-PI.
 In this study, we first explore relationships between multiple components of emotion understanding (including accuracy regarding emotions people show on their faces, and knowledge about when and why people have certain feelings and show or control their feelings).
 Dynamic measurement during middle childhood is particularly important because, in real life, adults and older children tend to only partially express, or even mask, their emotions.
 Our second goal is to examine direct and mediated contributions to children’s emotion understanding made by mothers’ parenting styles and beliefs about emotions, and their emotion socialization behaviors, including discussion of emotion with children and reactions to children’s negative feelings.
 Third, we examine how the multiple components of children’s emotion understanding affect children’s social skills and relationships with teachers and peers.
 Fourth, all these associations are considered within the contexts of race and class.
 Finally, we embedded some “specialty” emotions in this study so that we could look at pride and schadenfreude in more detail.
-All data are collected, and we are coding and analyzing this rich data set, with a half-dozen presentation proposals submitted for Spring, 2013.
-Stay tuned!
+We now have our data sets ready for a multitude of analyses, both within the study itself and linking to the longitudinal data set, and welcome collaborators.

 The Social Construction of Emotional Experience, Expression and Understanding